MohitDubeyGitHub/springboot-kubernetes-starterkit/README.md

  ## Deploy and Run

  * Go to k8s-mysql folder and apply all the files using ccommand : $ kubectl apply -f <filename>.yaml
- * To check if the manifest resources are created : $ kubectl get pods , $ kubectl get svc , $ kubectl get deploy
+ * To check if the manifest resources are created : $ kubectl get pods , $ kubectl get svc , $ kubectl get deploy.
+ * Do same with k8-springboot apply all the files using above command.

+ ** To check application is ruuning **